mishapadidar/stellarator_multiobjective/lab_notebook.md

 ## Multi-Objective Optimization of Stellarator Plasma Boundaries

 ### ToDO
-- Build 1d plots around a point that fails, to see if there can see noise there.
-- Run 2D plot with high res parameters except `DELT=0.9` to see effect of `DELT`
 - Implement safe evaluations in the data based bounds.
 - Compute the data-based bounds
 - rescale the space according to the bounds.